-- In 2021, at the Australian Open, Ankita, along with Mihaela Buzarnescu, lost the final round to Olga Danilović at a slam.
+- In 2021, at the Australian Open, Ankita, along with Mihaela Buzarnescu, lost the final round to Olga Danilović.
 After playing this season, Ankita Raina became the fourth player in tennis who represented India in the main draw of a Grand Slam after Nirupama Sanjeev, Nirupama Mankad and Sania Mirza.

 - At the 2021 Phillip Island Trophy, Ankita won her first WTA singles match of her career.
 In this match, she defeated Elisabetta Cocciaretto from Italy by the score of 5–7, 6–1, 6–2.
 In the same season, Ankita lost another singles match to Kimberly Birrell of Australia.

 - In 2021, in doubles of Phillip Island Trophy, Raina, along with Kamilla Rakhimova, defeated the Russian pairing of Anastasia Potapova and Anna Blinkova and won her first WTA final doubles.
-With this victory, Ankita became the second Indian female after Sania Mirza to win the WTA title in doubles.
-Hereby, Ankita was placed on the 94th world rank in doubles and at the third position in India after Sania Mirza and Shikha Uberoi.
+With this victory, Ankita became the second Indian female after Sania Mirza to win the WTA title in doubles following which Ankita was placed on the 94th world rank in doubles and at the third position in India after Sania Mirza and Shikha Uberoi.

 - In 2021, at the Abierto Zapopan tournaments, Raina won the match over the former World No.5, Sara Errani.
 Around the same time, Raina lost the second round of the match at the French Open in singles, and she also lost the first round of the doubles.
 In early 2021, at the Nottingham Open and Nottingham Trophy, Raina reached the semifinals of the tournaments.
 During this season, Ankita Raina lost the singles match to Varvara Lepchenko of America at the 2021 Wimbledon Championships.
 In the same championship, in doubles, Raina lost in the first round of doubles along with her pair Lauren Davis.